commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   *Special characters*: The characters ';', ',', '/', '(', ')', '|', '~' and space have special meanings in the rules.
 Words in the rules that use such characters, or the characters themselves, should be `escaped` by enclosing in pairs of double-quotes ('"').
 A back-tick ('`') can be used to escape a literal '"'.
 An example rule illustrating this is 'input=value(maxlen=30/match="/^\w/"/default="your `"ID`"")'.

-  *Attributes that accept multiple values*: If an attribute is 'accesskey', 'class', 'itemtype' or 'rel', which can have multiple, space-separated values, or 'srcset', which can have multiple, comma-separated values, htmLawed will parse the attribute value for such multiple values and will individually test each of them.
+  *Attributes that accept multiple values*: If an attribute is 'accesskey', 'class', 'itemtype' or 'rel', or 'archive' in case of 'object' element, which can have multiple, space-separated values, or 'archive' in case of 'object' element and 'srcset', which can have multiple, comma-separated values, htmLawed will parse the attribute value for such multiple values and will individually test each of them.
+The parsing is performed after any URL assessment of the attribute values (section:- #3.4.3).

   *Note*: To deny an attribute for all elements for which it is legal, '$config["deny_attribute"]' (see section:- #3.4) can be used instead of '$spec'.
 Also, attributes can be allowed element-specifically through '$spec' while being denied globally through '$config["deny_attribute"]'.
 The 'hook_tag' parameter (section:- #3.4.9) can also be possibly used to implement a functionality like that achieved using '$spec' functionality.

+  *Note*: Attributes permitted through '$spec' are permitted regardless of any denial through '$config'.
+An attribute for which $spec indicates both permission and denial will be permitted.
+E.g., 'onclick' with '$spec' value of 'a = *, -onclick, onclick', 'a = -on*, onclick' or 'a = on*, -onclick' will be permitted inside 'a'.

-  *Note*: Attributes' specifications for an element may be set through multiple rules.
+  *Note*: Attributes' specifications for an element may be (inadvertently) set through multiple rules.
 In case of conflict, the attribute specification in the first rule will get precedence.

-  '$spec' can also be used to permit custom, non-standard attributes as well as custom rules for standard attributes.
+  '$spec' can also be used to permit *custom or non-standard attributes*.
 Thus, the following value of '$spec' will permit the custom uses of the standard 'rel' attribute in 'input' (not permitted as per standards) and of a non-standard attribute, 'vFlag', in 'img'.

     $spec = 'img=vFlag; input=rel'